Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-05.md

   - `split(n)` - Returns an array of values use this to split a bill.
     - `new Currency(7).split(3) -> [2.33, 2.33, 2.34]`

-Use `Intl.NumberFormat` to format your currency.
+Use `Intl.NumberFormat` to format your currency in a local language format.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat